 If you are asked as a University official to supply a certificate of liability insurance for a University event or contract, please contact email@example.com and we will provide you with a letter explaining the above provisions.

 7. What should I do if I receive a subpoena, court order or search warrant pertaining to the University?

 Contact the Office of General Counsel at 785-532-5730 immediately and provide us with a copy of the document.
-Do not contact or discuss the document with the issuing party until you have received guidance from our office.
-In most cases we will be the appropriate office to handle communications with the issuing party.
+Do not contact or discuss the document with the person who issued it until you have received guidance from our office.
+In most cases we will be the appropriate office to handle communications with the issuing person.
 Note: Our office cannot provide advice and assistance regarding such documents if they are unrelated to University business.

 Immediately contact and forward the request to the appropriate Designated Records Custodian.
 Under the Kansas Open Records Act, the University has three (3) business days to respond.
 See Policies and Procedures Manual, chapter 3060 Kansas Open Records Act.

 9. What should I do if I receive an inquiry from an attorney outside the University about a University matter?